aboutbits/elasticsearch-workshop/exercise-text-analysis/exercises.md

     > Today is a new day and I'm so :)

+3. How is the text analyzed and what benefits / use cases could this analyzer have?

 ## Exercise 4 - Custom Analyzer with NGrams

 1. Create an index with the name `text-analysis-4` and the following details: